 Description

-These frosted sugar cookie bars are soft, chewy, and topped with creamy vanilla buttercream.
-And sprinkles… of course!
+These frosted sugar cookie bars are soft, chewy, buttery, and topped with a thick layer of creamy vanilla buttercream frosting and colorful sprinkles.
+No dough chilling, rolling pin, or cookie cutters required.

 Ingredients